rothej/rothej-portfolio/_posts/2025-09-26-setting-up-a-wireguard-vpn-client-on-linux.md

 AllowedIPs = 0.0.0.0/0
 PersistentKeepalive = 25
 ```
 Note for above, you need your server's external IP.
 This will be your home router's IP, port forwarded to your VPN server.
-This was likely set up when the WIreGuard server was set up, and you only need a service like [this](https://whatismyip.com) to check your external IP.
+This was likely set up when the WireGuard server was set up, and you only need a service like [this](https://whatismyip.com) to check your external IP.

 As a reminder, these two `wg0-*` scripts will replace wg0.conf dynamically depending on what network the client is on.
 This will be triggered by the detection script, which we will now build.

+---

 ### Detection Script